 (1) Field Training Officer.
-Any such employee shall be compensated at the rate of \$.80 per hour, plus overtime rates where applicable, for all time actually worked as a Field Training Officer; i.e., when a trainee is actually assigned.
+Effective January 6, 2005, any such employee shall be compensated at the rate of \$1.25 per hour, plus overtime rates where applicable, for all time actually worked as a Field Training Officer; i.e., when a trainee is actually assigned.
 This differential does not apply to vacation, sick leave, Workers' Compensation leave or holiday pay.

-(2) Hazardous Device Team.
-Any employee shall be compensated at the rate of \$.55 per hour, plus overtime rates where applicable, for the time actually assigned to the Hazardous Device Team and an additional \$.55 per hour for the time actually spent when required by the Sheriff's Office or other agency to handle a bomb or other explosive device.
+(2) Hazardous Device Team: Effective January 6, 2005 any employee shall be compensated at the rate of \$1.85 per hour, plus overtime rates where applicable, for the time actually assigned to the Hazardous Device Team. -.
 This differential does not apply to vacation, sick leave, Workers' Compensation leave or holiday pay.

 (3) K-9.
-Any such individual shall be compensated at the rate of \$.55 per hour, plus overtime rates where applicable, for all time assigned to K-9 duty, including vacation, sick leave, holiday pay and Workers' Compensation leave, provided, however, that this differential shall not be paid during Workers' Compensation leave where the individual is no longer responsible for caring for the dog.
+Effective January 6, 2005, any such individual shall be compensated at the rate of \$1.25 per hour, plus overtime rates where applicable, for all time assigned to K-9 duty, including vacation, sick leave, holiday pay and Workers' Compensation leave, provided, however, that this differential shall not be paid during Workers' Compensation leave where the individual is no longer responsible for caring for the dog.

-Any Deputy Sheriff assigned to K-9 duty shall receive additional compensation, of approximately \$70.00/pay period or \$150.00 per month, computed at the hourly rate of \$10.00 per hour, for not more than 30 minutes per day, for time directly spent in the care and feeding of the dog assigned to him or her.
+Effective January 6, 2005, any Deputy Sheriff assigned to K-9 duty shall receive additional compensation, of approximately \$105.00 per pay period for time directly spent in the care and feeding of the dog assigned to him or her.
 Such compensation shall not be paid for any day(s) on which the dog is not under the direct care of the assigned individual.
 Such compensation shall also not be paid for those days on which the individual and the assigned dog participate in K-9 training.